mjhea0/blog/content/python-cli-tool-comparison.md

         exit("{0} is not a command.
 See 'options.py --help'.".format(arguments['<command>']))
 ```

-As you can see the *hello|goodbye* subcommands are now there own doctrings ties to variables *HELLO* and *GOODBYE*.
+As you can see the *hello|goodbye* subcommands are now there own docstrings ties to variables *HELLO* and *GOODBYE*.
 When the tool is executed it uses a new argument *command* to decide which to parse.
 Not only does this correct the problem we had with only one default, but we now have subcommand specific help messages as well.

 ```bash
 $ python docopt/options.py --help